MorenoLaQuatra/iv-zero/README.md

 Information Visualization Course (Grenoble INP - MoSIG)
 -----

-- Step 0 of this course.
+- Homewoek 0 of Information Visualization course.
-- Creator: Moreno La Quatra
+- Creator: *Moreno La Quatra*
 - Initial Template: provided by the teacher

 Screenshot of the project